wsargent/docker-cheat-sheet/README.md

 * [Machine](https://docs.docker.com/machine/), is a tool for easily creatinf a docker host either locally or on cloud provider (i.e. AWS, Digital Ocean etc).
 * [Swarm](https://docs.docker.com/swarm/), is clustering for docker.
 It provides a way to group a number of docker hosts into a single virtual entity and provides mechanisms to schedule containers across these hosts.
 * [Compose](https://docs.docker.com/compose/), provides a tool for describing a multi-container application within a single file.
+Compose primarily Fig renamed.

 The [Demo of the Machine + Swarm + Compose integration](https://www.youtube.com/watch?v=M4PFY6RZQHQ) video provides a good introduction to the various components and how they work together.